Formatting Text

 I add a bit extra to cursor_y here to create a little gap between paragraphs.

-By this point you should be able to load up your browser and display this page.
-It should look about like this:
+By this point you should be able to load up your browser and display an example page, which should look something like Figure 6.

-Screenshot of a web page demonstrating different text sizes
+Figure 6: Screenshot of a web page demonstrating different text sizes.

 Actually, browsers support not only horizontal but also vertical writing systems, like some traditional East Asian writing styles.
 A particular challenge is Mongolian script, which is written in lines running top to bottom, left to right.
 Many Mongolian government websites use the script.

 Unfortunately, it’s hard to make text measurement much faster.
 With proportional fonts and complex font features like hinting and kerning, measuring text can require pretty complex computations.
-But on a large web page, some words likely appear a lot—for example, this page includes the word “the” over two hundred times.
+But on a large web page, some words likely appear a lot—for example, this chapter includes the word “the” over 200 times.
 Instead of measuring these words over and over again, we could measure them once, and then cache the results.
 On normal English text, this usually results in a substantial speedup.

 Caching is such a good idea that most text libraries already implement it, typically caching text measurements in each Font object.
 But since our text method creates a new Font object for each word, the caching is ineffective.
 To make caching work, we need to reuse Font objects when possible instead of making new ones.